By: Tatum Stafford

 The towering Wellington Dam is the second largest man-made reservoir in WA (with Lake Argyle in Kununurra taking the top spot).
 Originally opened in 1933, the dam is an impressive 240 metres long and 19 metres tall – and today, the best way to explore its beautiful surrounding bushland is on a walking trail.
 A popular option is the 19.7-kilometre Wiilman Bilya Trail.
 You can hop on the trail at Wellington Dam (following the ‘boot’ signage), and meander through picturesque jarrah, marri and yarri trees.
 It’s quite a long walk, so completing a short section and turning around is a good way to get a taster of the stunning forest.

-The dam will be a key feature of the new Collie Mural Trail, and a mural by Guideo van Helten is currently being painted across it.
-Once finished, this will be the largest single artist outdoor mural in the world at 6,000 square metres big.
+The dam will be a key feature of the new Collie Mural Trail, and a mural by Guideo van Helten was recently painted across it.
+It is the largest single artist outdoor mural in the world at 6,000 square metres big.

 The family-run Wellington Dam Kiosk is a great spot to rest your legs - and also meet a few local birds.
 Blue wrens, rosellas and robin red breasts are known to make an appearance.
 As well as serving delicious food, the kiosk rents out mountain bikes, sells camping essentials, and supplies free hiking and trail maps for the Wellington National Park.